bojanmilevski/confie/README.md

 # FUNCTIONALITY

-Here is a list of what `confie` does:
+Here what `confie` does:

-- Reads a configuration file of your groups.
+- Backup entries
+  - files
+  - folders (recursive)
+- Groups
-  - A group is just a pre-configured collection of configuration files.
+  - Collection of configuration files/folders.
   - You might want to backup your dotfiles to one repository.
-    - Backup your `/etc`, `/var` files to another one.
+  - ...or backup `/etc`, `/var` files to another one.
-- Option to ignore certain files in a directory.
+- `exclude`
+  - Remove entries from a folder tree.
+- `archive`
+  - Backs up an entry **only** once and never again.
+  - Preserves the initial state of an entry.
+- `protect`
+  - Do not delete a backed-up entry if deleted locally.
-- set-and-forget backups:
+- VSC-agnostic
-  - Is able to backup certain files just once, and never touch them again if changed locally, if so told.
-- Can keep files in remote if deleted locally, if told.
-- Does not care about your VCS, not its files. `confie` only cares about the files you tell it about.
+  - Does not depend on a certain VCS
+  - Does not touch, nor use VCS files.
-- Changes are only made to remote if local changes are detected.
+- Backs-up **only** when changes are detected.
-- Option to deploy a system backup from a remote repository.
-This is great for when you reinstall your system.
+- Deploy a configuration from a remote repository.
-- Ability to make time-based backups.
-This marks your repos with a timestamp.
+- Time-based backups.
-- Differently named backups for a single group.
+- Differently named backups.
-- Except the configuration files, no other files are required for `confie` to work.
+- `.config/confie` is the only "dependency".
 - Integrates with `cronie`.

-Here is a list of what `confie` does not do:
+Here what `confie` does not do:

 - The need of special configuration, metadata or cache files.
 - Enforce a certain VCS.